February 13, 2019 | Abby Caviness

 - Laughing is a good way to reduce stress on your heart and boost your immune system.

-Aside from these fun facts, educating yourself on what your normal levels should be and how to detect irregularities will help you know when your heart health is not where it should be.
-For instance, a normal resting heart rate for the average adult ranges from 60 to 100 beats per minute, according to The Mayo Clinic.3 So, if you know how your heart should be functioning, you are more prepared when issues arise.
+Aside from these fun facts, start educating yourself to know when your heart is not working optimally.
+For instance, a normal resting heart rate for average adults is 60 to 100 bpm.3 So, if you know how your heart should be function,

 Consider making a change

 Since your heart is the most hardworking organ in your body, the key for keeping your heart healthy is to work for it so it can work for you.
 Try adopting a few new habits to get your heart health on the right track and reduce your risk of heart disease.

 In 2011, the American Heart Association (AHA)4

 created a set of goals for U.S. heart health called Life’s

 Simple 7®5—seven areas in your life to improve, which

 positively affect your heart health.
 These include: